5823 Main St. New Port Richey, FL 34652

 Who Might Need to Come In More Often

 For some patients, twice a year isn’t enough.
 People with certain risk factors benefit from more frequent visits, and our team will always communicate openly if we feel your situation warrants it.
-Patients who tend to need more frequent care include those with a history of gum disease, individuals who smoke or use tobacco, people managing diabetes, those prone to rapid tartar buildup, and patients currently undergoing orthodontic treatment.
+Patients who tend to need more frequent care include:

 If any of these apply to you, we’ll work together to build a care plan that meets your specific needs.
 The goal is always to be proactive rather than reactive when it comes to your oral health.